Death of Santiago Maldonado: Maldonado's family reaction

 Despite the recovery of the body, the results of the autopsy and the lack of any evidence of foul play the Maldonado family insisted that the case was one of forced disappearance.
 They proposed that Santiago had been forcefully abducted and killed by the gendarmerie elsewhere and later his body dumped in the river.
 They claimed that the body had signs of cryopreservation, although the autopsy never provide any signs of this or even that the body had been manipulated in any way after death.
 This theory also could not provide an explanation as to how the body could have been dump without being immediately detected by local mapuches who were living on the adjacent areas.

 The Maldonado family requested at least two more autopsies on the body.
 The judge rejected both requests.
-The judge claimec results of first one were clear and there was no point in performing further autopsies on the body.
+The judge claimed results of first one were clear and there was no point in performing further autopsies on the body.
 They also asked for several other investigations, that the judge systematically rejected them as extemporaneous, pointless and impossible to perform.